 One approach is to start listening to calls yourself and identifying, from those calls, what is really going on.

-If possible, take a sample of calls, upload them onto your smart phones and start listening to those on the way home.
-That will give you some idea of why customers call-in.
+If possible, take a sample of calls, upload them onto your smartphone and start listening to them on the way home.
+That will give you some idea of why customers call in.